 What’s the solution?
 Instead of setting up shop on the same street as your competitors, get them into your store with better placement up front, and open all available channels that could possibly lead them through the back door by establishing unique keywords and phrases for your own business site or industry.

 If you want your website to rank, then you’ll need to start measuring the marketing potential of the keywords that you use by competitiveness.
-Plenty of website metrics plugins and softwares give you an overview of the total money spent on keywords or the frequency of their use by competitors’ websites and customer search queries.
+Plenty of site metrics plugins and software give you an overview of the total money spent on keywords or the frequency of their use by competitors’ websites and customer search queries.
 Try SEOProfiler for a better way to compare and select keywords when crafting content.

 What’s your targeting strategy for better SEO management?

 Establish an online customer base with a digital marketing strategy.
 Learn more about our marketing programs and contact Oyova — a St. Petersburg web design, content marketing, social media management, and eCommerce web development company.